 - User Acceptance

+- Functional evaluation

 - Safety

 - Traffic efficiency

 - Environment

-- Organizational

 - Socio-economic

 The purpose of the plan is to create the common basis for evaluation and assessment of the C-Roads Pilots.
-However, the single aspects of assessment, reflected in the chapters of the report, will be defined and decided by the individual pilot implementation in order to be able to fulfil contract obligations and contribute to the assessment of C-ITS introduction on European roads.
+However, the single aspects of assessment, reflected in the chapters of the report, will be defined and decided by the individual pilot implementation, to fulfil contract obligations and contribute to the assessment of C-ITS introduction on European roads.

 The impact areas mentioned above should be considered as mandatory for each Pilot.
-This means that Pilot Tests must face, when evaluating, each impact area if possible; otherwise they should explain why this is not investigated (e.g. not applicable, not contract obligation).
-This allows a common framework for C-Roads analysis.
+This means that Pilot Tests must face, when evaluating, each impact area if possible.
+Otherwise they should explain why this is not investigated (e.g. not applicable, not contract obligation).
+This favours a common framework for C-Roads analysis.

-It should be noted that Service Harmonization, as described in WG2 - Task Force 2, with the agreed specifications (containing a functional description of the single C-ITS Services and Use Cases and the communication between C-ITS stations based on standard messages, e.g. CAM or DENM) is a required basis for the service evaluation.
-It should also be noted that guidelines for Technical Evaluation/Functional Validation are the charge of WG2 - Task Force 5 (validation of C-ITS services) and individual pilots for ensuring their C-ITS system is functioning correctly before attempting evaluation.
+It should be noted that Service Harmonization, as described in WG2 - Task Force 2, with the agreed specifications (containing a functional description of the single C-ITS Services and Use Cases and the communication between C-ITS stations based on standard messages, e.g. CAM, DENM and IVIM) is a required basis for the service evaluation.
+It should also be noted that guidelines for Technical Evaluation are in charge of WG2 - Task Force 5 (validation of C-ITS services) and individual pilots for ensuring their C-ITS system is functioning correctly before attempting evaluation.